PSI Exam Guidance

 Exam Process

-Once an applicant is approved by the Department to take an exam, applicant approval will be forwarded to PSI.
+Once an applicant is approved by the Department to take an exam, the request will be forwarded to PSI.
 New applicants will be assigned a number by the Department.
 This is the number used by PSI and will become your Operator Number, should you meet the criteria to become certified.
-If you are a Certified Operator submitting an Exam Application, please ensure your Operator Number appears on BOTH the Application Form 505 AND the check or money order.
+If you are a Certified Operator submitting an Exam Application, please log in to OpCert Online to submit your exam application.

-All approved exam applicants will receive a Registration email from PSI to the email address provided in the Form 505 Application.
+All approved exam applicants will receive a Registration Email from PSI to the email address used in your OpCert Online account.
 The PSI registration email will have a link to take the Applicant directly to their registration page.
-At the registration page, applicants may select the location, date and time for their exam.
-Incorrect, missing or illegible email addresses on Exam Applications will delay your exam registration process.
+On the registration page, applicants may select the location, date and time for their exam.
 The exam registration process is managed entirely by PSI.

 If the exam is failed, the applicant may repeat the application and registration process and retake the exam.
-However, the applicant must re-apply by submitting a new Form 505 to ADEM, along with a new exam fee.
-Please include your Operator Number on the application.
-If you are not yet a Certified Operator, you will still have an assigned number issued when you submitted your first exam application.
-Please use that number when re-applying.
+However, the applicant must re-apply by submitting a new exam request to ADEM via OpCert Online.

 An applicant may continue to re-take an exam multiple times, however, after the second test failure, the applicant will be required to obtain 8 continuing education hours (CEHs) prior to applying to take the exam for a third time.
-The CEHs MUST pertain to the exam, for instance Water CEHs for a Water Exam retest; Wastewater CEHs for a Wastewater Exam retest.
+The CEHs MUST pertain to the exam, for instance Water CEHs for a Water Exam retest; Wastewater CEHs for a Wastewater Exam retest, and must be obtained after the last exam attempt.

 If the Operator Intern does not already have the required Operator Experience, the Operator Intern may now pursue attaining the minimum experience as outlined in ADEM’s regulations.